-Federal regulations designate certain types of research involving human subjects as being exempt from further institutional review board (IRB) oversight.
-A designation of "exempt" means the project is human research, but it is very low risk and not subject to further requirements in the federal regulations.
+Federal regulations designate certain types of research involving Human Subjects as being exempt from further IRB oversight.
+A designation of 'exempt' means the project IS human research, but it is very low risk and not subject to further requirements in the federal regulations.

 Determination of whether a project is exempt from further IRB oversight requires a determination by a designated IRB member.
-Investigators cannot make determinations whether human research projects meet the regulatory criteria for exemption.
+Investigators cannot make determinations whether Human Research projects meet the regulatory criteria for exemption.

-Limited IRB Review
+Limited IRB review

 Under the 2018 rules, certain exemptions require a limited IRB review.
-Limited IRB review requires either a data/security review or review and verification that broad consent was obtained.
-See the guidance on "Limited IRB Review" for more information.
+Limited IRB review requires either a data/security review OR review and verification that broad consent was obtained.
+See the guidance on 'Limited IRB Review' for more information.
 The limited IRB review will occur at the same time the project is reviewed for a determination of exemption.

-Submission Requirements
+Submission requirements

-Submission of an "Application for Human Research" is required to make a determination of exemption.
-The Human Subjects Protection Program (HSPP) and designated IRB members will review the request for exemption.
+Submission of an 'Application for Human Research' is required to make a determination of exemption.
+The Human Subjects Protection Program and designated IRB members will review the request for exemption.
 The investigator will receive a formal letter of determination of exemption.